julilan/t3-chirp/README.md

-# Chirp
+# T3 Chirp

-This repository follows the T3 stack [tutorial](https://www.youtube.com/watch?v=YkOSUVzOAA4) of building an Emoji Twitter Clone where the user can send emoji tweets.
+This repository follows the [T3 App tutorial](https://www.youtube.com/watch?v=YkOSUVzOAA4) of building an Emoji Twitter clone where the user can send emoji tweets.

 ## Built with:
 - [Next.js](https://nextjs.org)